+Figure 8-246nnnn— Operating Class Duple Sequence field format

+The Zero Delimiter is set to zero.

+The Operating Class Duple List subfield lists all two-octet operating classes that the STA is capable of operating with in this Country.
+Each operating class in the Operating Class Duple List subfield contains an Operating Class octet with a 80+ Behavior Limit followed by one Operating Class octet without a 80+ Behavior Limit (as defined in Annex E).
+Operating classes are transmitted in ascending order using the first octet in the operating class as the primary sort key, and then the second octet in the operating class as the secondary sort key.
+If ther are no two-octet operating classes that the STA is capable of operating with in this Country, then the Operating Class Duple Sequence field is omitted from the Supported Operating Classes element.
+The Operating Class Duple List subfield terminates immediately before another zero octet or the end of the element.

 Note to reader, not for inclusion in the draft.
 This zero delimiter termination rule enables further extensions.
 Say 802.11 adds a new PHY with 4 frequency segments.
 Then just add a new “Operating Class Quartet Sequence” field at the end of this element, reusing 0 as the delimiter to indicate the start of a new “Operating Class * Sequence” field

 Note to reader, not for inclusion in the draft.
 It is clear what a legacy/VHT STA sends, and how a VHT STA parses this element.
 But how does a legacy STA parse the evolved element?